microsoft/AirSim/Unity/README.md

 #### Build it
 ##### Windows
-Run the `build.cmd` script to install the neccesary components before you start your Unity project.
+Run the `build.cmd` script to install the necessary components before you start your Unity project.

 ##### Linux
 Run the `build.sh` script inside the Unity folder to install the necessary components before you start your unity project.
 Be sure to run `setup.sh` and `build.sh` in the main airsim folder before this step.